 7.1.
 We only keep your data for as long as We need to in order to use it as described above in section 6, and/or for as long as We have your permission to keep it.

 7.2.
-All our customer data is sorted and accessed from our servers in the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
+All our customer data is sorted and accessed from our servers in Ireland.

 7.3.
-However, some or all of your data may be stored/transferred outside of the EEA.
+However, some or all of your data may be stored/transferred outside of the UK.
 You are deemed to accept and agree to this by using Our Site and submitting information to Us.
-If We do store data outside the EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under the GDPR including:
+If We do store data outside the UK, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under the Data Protection Regulations including:

 7.3.1.
 Carrying our due diligence on prospective parties to which we wish to transfer the data to; and

 7.3.2.
 Carrying out a risk assessment on the country to which we will transfer data to ensure that the protection offered to data subjects is equivalent to those provided in the UK, or accepted by the UK regulator as having adequate levels of protections (i.e. an adequacy decision exists)

 7.3.3.Having in place written contracts on the transfer and use of the data (or using model contract clauses) that set out clearly the responsibilities of each party and the rights of data subjects; and/or

 7.3.4.
 Transferring data in an encrypted form or using a secure file transfer protocol; and